lzhangbj/DualVar/README.md

-## Official implementation for paper "Inter-Intra Dual Representations for Self-supervised Video Recognition"
+## Official implementation for paper "How Incomplete is Contrastive Learning for Self-supervised Video Recognition?
+An Inter-intra Variant Dual Representation Method"
 Contrastive learning has proven to be effective in self-supervised learning.
 In this paper, we find that existing contrastive learning based solutions for self-supervised video recognition focus on inter-variance encoding but ignore the intra-variance existing in clips within the same video.
 We thus propose to learn dual representations for each clip which (1)